Girls (band): Breakup and aftermath (2012)

 On July 1, 2012, Christopher Owens announced via his Twitter feed that he was leaving the band though he will continue to record music on his own.
 Owens cited the band's constantly shifting lineup as the reason for his departure, saying in an interview with Pitchfork: "[W]e were replacing members for every other tour; I didn't feel like I had other people who were maturing alongside me.
 I counted out the amount of people that were in the band over the years.
 It was 21 – a giant amount of people.
 That's feeling disappointed 21 times over."
 The breaking point for Owens came when guitarist John Anderson, one of Owens' closest friends, left the band.

 In a March 2013 Paste magazine article, Chet "JR" White talked to writer Philip Cosores.
 After the band's disbandment, White denied all requests for interviews.
 White told Corsores there was an initial shock after reading Owens' email and tweets about the band's breakup; but after they spoke less during the Father, Son, Holy Ghost sessions, he "knew it [the breakup] could be coming soon".

 Owens released his debut solo album Lysandre on January 15, 2013.
 He followed this up with A New Testament in September 2014.
-Owens has since voiced his displeasure over the bands shared name with the HBO series Girls.
+Owens has since voiced his displeasure over the band's shared name with the HBO series Girls.

-White died on October 18, 2020 in Santa Cruz, California.
+White died on October 18, 2020, in Santa Cruz, California.